$1.1B Mega Millions jackpot latest in history of lotteries

 The top-prize is 4 million euros ($4 million).
 But the standard ticket bought by people is 20-euro “decimo,” or one-tenth of a full ticket, so that people with the winning number on their décimo get 400,000 euros ($406,340), or about 330,000 euros ($335,268) after taxes.

 Spain established the national lottery as a charity in 1763 during the reign of King Carlos III.
-Despite wars and other political and economic crisis, the lottery has never been suspended.
+Despite wars and other political and economic crises, the lottery has never been suspended.

 Purchasing and sharing decimos — especially in the run-up to Christmas — is a tradition among families, friends, co-workers and in bars and sports and social clubs.
 People line up, even in the cold and rain, outside lottery offices, especially those that have sold winning tickets in the past.